 by Neuroscientist Dr. Allison Brager

-Last week I was in Boston attending my annual sleep conference (and visiting Fenway).
-Every year, the top sleep scientists of the world gather to discuss recent discoveries in the world of sleep, with REM sleep being one of the most popular topics.
+Every year, the top sleep scientists in the world, including myself, gather to discuss recent discoveries in the world of sleep, with REM sleep being one of the most popular topics.

 In fact, I even had the opportunity to sit down and hear about the trials and tribulations of discovering REM sleep from the original discoverer of REM sleep himself: Dr. William C. Dement (Stanford University).